zhero9/MIPUP/README.md

 *MIPUP: Minimum perfect unmixed phylogenies for multi-sampled tumors via branchings in graphs and ILP.
 A. Hujdurović, E. Husić, M. Mehine, M. Milanič, R. Rizzi and A.I.
 Tomescu (2017).
 Submitted*

-The theoretical backgounrd for the above mentioned paper and the implemented program are the following two papers (conference and journal version):
+The theoretical background for the above mentioned paper and the implemented program are the following two papers (conference and journal version):

 *[The minimum conflict-free row split problem revisited](https://link.springer.com/chapter/10.1007/978-3-319-68705-6_23)

 A. Hujdurović, E. Husić, M. Milanič, R. Rizzi, A. I. Tomescu.

-Proceedings of the 43rd International Workshop on Graph-Theoretic Concepts in Computer Science (WG 2017), Lecture Notes in Computer Science 10520 (2017) 303-315.*[full preprint](https://arxiv.org/abs/1701.05492)
+Proceedings of the 43rd International Workshop on Graph-Theoretic Concepts in Computer Science (WG 2017), Lecture Notes in Computer Science 10520 (2017) 303-315.* ([full preprint](https://arxiv.org/abs/1701.05492))

 *[Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem](https://dl.acm.org/citation.cfm?id=3182178)

-A. Hujdurović, E. Husić, M. Milanič, R. Rizzi, A. I. Tomescu, ACM Transactions on Algorithms 14 (2018) Art.
+A. Hujdurović, E. Husić, M. Milanič, R. Rizzi, A. I. Tomescu,

+ACM Transactions on Algorithms 14 (2018) Art.
 20, 26 pp.*